Contact Us Today (424) 372-3112

 If a defendant fails to appear in court – or violates the conditions of their release – the bail bondsman is at risk of losing their bond to the court.

-This cash bail system is changing soon as California passed reforms to eliminate cash bail in favor of a risk-factor system that will give power to the Los Angeles County Probation Department to determine who should or shouldn't stay in custody while their case is pending.
+This cash bail system is changing soon.
+California passed reforms to eliminate cash bail in favor of a risk-factor system that will give the Los Angeles County Probation Department the power to determine who should or shouldn't stay in custody while their case is pending.
+Once implemented, this new system promises a fairer approach to bail decisions.

-However, the new system is currently under legal review and tied up in litigation – meaning it's not yet implemented.
+However, the new system is currently under legal review and involved in litigation, meaning it has not yet been implemented.

 Seeking Bail Reduction on Felony Cases

-The difficult circumstances that exist from being locked up provides an immediate incentive for a defendant to agree to a quick plea bargain in exchange for a promise they will be immediately released from jail.
+The difficult circumstances that result from being locked up provide an immediate incentive for a defendant to agree to a quick plea bargain in exchange for a promise of immediate release from jail.

-This often means an unfortunate result in their case resolution that are not always ideal.
-This decision will typically negatively impact their life for decades – because their need to be released from jail quickly outweighed any consideration about the fairness of the plea bargain.
+This often means an unfortunate result in their case resolution that is not always ideal.
+This decision will typically negatively impact their lives for decades because their need to be released from jail quickly outweighed any consideration about the fairness of the plea bargain.

 Therefore, a criminal defense lawyer will frequently pursue a bail reduction or bail review for clients who are in jail custody on serious felony charges.
+This legal support is crucial in navigating the complex bail system.
 When a criminal court judge sets a bail amount, their primary concern is public safety.

-In felony white collar crime cases, such as grand theft, extortion, insurance fraud, or embezzlement cases, there is normally not any realistic risk a defendant will be a danger to public safety.
+In felony white-collar crime cases, such as grand theft, extortion, insurance fraud, or embezzlement, there is normally no realistic risk that a defendant will be a danger to public safety.

 However, in all types of felony cases, the court will also consider any risks the defendant will fail to appear in court at a later date.